cm718/NewsScraper/README.md

 # NewsScraper
 Article scraper to grab news articles.
 The user can save articles and comment on them as well.
+Click the link at the top of the page to visit the Heroku deployed site.

 ## Dependencies
 The package dependencies needed for the app to run are: Axios, Cheerio, Express, Handlebars, and Mongoose